 Those who choose to harvest rainwater to use for ingesting and cleaning have their reasons.
-The consensus harvest rainwater for environmental reasons.
+The majority harvest rainwater for environmental reasons.
 When one uses a stream or lake as a water source, you are tapping into the home of many species of wildlife.
 It would be like uninvited guests breaking into your home and stealing everything that makes it a home.
 It's like that for wildlife.
-Those who harvest rainwater know this, and want to preserve the habitat for the species of animals that live in that area.
+Those who harvest rainwater know this and want to preserve the habitat for the species of animals that live in that area.

 You may be thinking: "Not much rain falls from the sky.
 How can I use rainwater as a water source for my family of six?"

 According to the USGS, one inch of rain falling over one acre of land is equivalent to over 27,000 gallons of water (The average household goes through nearly 100,000 gallons of water annually).

 If you want to talk about the weight of one inch of rain over one acre of land, we are talking about 113 tons of usable water!

 "Okay, well I live in a part of the country where it snows a lot.
 Am I able to harvest snow?"

 Yes!
 One inch of snow falling on one acre of land is the equivalent of 2,715 gallons of water.
 If wet snow is falling outside your window, you are looking at 5,400 gallons of usable water for every inch that falls from the sky.